stefanwille/git-branch-delete/README.md

 git branch-delete
 ```

-This starts a command line UI that helps you to select and delete local Git branches.
+This starts a command line UI that helps you select and delete local Git branches.